YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: YottaDB failed to load the gtmcrypt plug-in or one of its related libraries.

-Action: Refer to the accompanying detail (eeee) and verify that the gtmcrypt plug-in and related libraries are properly installed and that $LD_LIBRARY_PATH and $LIBPATH are properly set.
+Action: Refer to the accompanying details (eeee) and verify that the gtmcrypt plug-in and related libraries are properly installed and that $LD_LIBRARY_PATH and $LIBPATH are properly set.

 ---------------------
 CRYPTDLNOOPEN2